sdgithub24/Project_Frontend/README.md

 # Project_Frontend
+Parking Management

 ## Project Description
-This project demonstrates smart and effective parking management sysytem where users will be able to prebook their parking slots without worrying about getting a parking slot on spot.
+This project demonstrates smart and effective parking management system where users will be able to prebook their parking slots without worrying about getting a parking slot on spot.

 ## Starting page
 The project begins with the index.html page.